 More: www.roxycoss.com

-Vice President & WIJO Mentors Interim Program Director
+Vice President, WIJO Mentors Program Director

 Tahira joined WIJO's leadership team in August 2017 with an intention to highlight the voices of black women within WIJO, nurture a community of intersectional feminists, and contribute to the empowerment of all women.